CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_01.md

 ![alt text](../images/01-run_details.png "Run Details")

 Here we could log more values or even time series, which would directly show up as diagrams.
-However, as we want to keep the code short, we'll skip this part for now.
+However, as we want to keep the code short, we'll skip this part for now (more on that in challenge 2).

 Finally, we can export our model and upload it to our Azure ML Workspace: